Louvre museum director resigns in wake of ‘heist of the century’

 Des Cars had previously offered her resignation to Culture Minister Rachida Dati after the robbery which saw thieves break into the museum’s Apollo Gallery, but it was rejected at the time.

+Christophe Leribault, an art historian and director of the Palace of Versailles, was named as the Louvre’s new chief on Wednesday, the French culture ministry announced.

+Dati is confident that Leribault will advocate for the museum’s “international relevance” and necessary modernisation, “while preserving the quality of work conditions for its staff,” according to a ministry statement.

-She admitted last year that the “absolutely obsolete, even absent, technical infrastructure” to monitor the country’s most valuable treasures was a “terrible observation” for the world’s largest museum.
+After the heist, Des Cars admitted that the “absolutely obsolete, even absent, technical infrastructure” to monitor the country’s most valuable treasures was a “terrible observation” for the world’s largest museum.

 In 2024, the Louvre welcomed 8.7 million visitors, with tourists from the United States making up 13% of all guests, second only to the French.